Ewael/Boxes/HackTheBox/Bashed/README.md

 becomes `echo "" > test`.
 My second idea is to escalade privs to become root directly on the site. `sudo -l` shows that I can easily become `scriptmanager` without password, but `sudo -u scriptmanager bash` does not return anything.

-I understand I should stop working on the site and spawn a shell on my host for my privilege escalation.
+I understand I should stop working on the site and that I should spawn a shell on my host for my privilege escalation.
 To do so, I upload a reverse shell on the site.
 First I copy one to my working directory.

 ```bash
 cp /usr/share/laudanum/php/php-reverse-shell.php .